olle/talk-query-response/README.md

 for the arrival of any published information.
 Publishers MUST NOT know any consumers.

+> NOTE: The concrete _interpolated_ roles `Query-Publisher` and
+> `Response-Publisher`, does not have to be bound to a single or unique actor.

 _It is open for the implementation of the Query/Response pattern to solve or choose how it ensures delivery of messages, e.g. using a broker- or queue- based messaging system or some other solution for asynchronous communication._